kanelbullebot/kanelbulle/README.md

 # Kanelbulle
-Kanelbulle is the simple solution for moderating your Discord, currently Kanelbulle is a invite only Discord Bot due to resource limitations, but HEY, if you're a corperation who would like to support the project, feel free to contact me through Discord (tristanfarkas#0001)
+Kanelbulle is the simple solution for moderating your Discord!

 ## Request Kanelbulle to be added.
 Requests to add Kanelbulle to your Discord server are super simple.
 All you need to do is join my Discord Server by using this handy banner: